 He waves his hands in the air to dismiss the tension and his smiles widens.

 He tells her that he's seeing someone.
 A classmate of hers from NYADA.

 Last she remembered, he'd berated the dating scene and was just tired, grad school was a bitch.
 He was happy now, his eyes sparkling as he tells her about Harmony; he shows her pictures on his phone, of all of them, her and Harmony, her and Finn, her sitting in his lap; laughing when he tells her that Harmony wasn't the best dancer but she sung like an angel.
 Almost as good as her.
 He wants to marry her too.

 She doesn't remember ever seeing Artie this ecstatic about anyone and hates herself a little for not even remembering it was her who had introduced them.

 When her fathers and Finn come by later to take her home, she and Artie are wheeling down the hallways, grinning and laughing and running into nurses.
 When she turns around to see Finn and her fathers standing by her door she grins.

 Finn helps her into his truck, throwing her wheelchair into the back as her dads put her bags and flowers into their car and she waves at Artie when he tells her he'll follow them over to her house.

 She glances over at Finn, his eyes aren't as sad as they were before, but he still wasn't really talking much.

-Her voice is quiet as they sat at a stoplight and he turns to her.
+Her voice is quiet as they sit at a stoplight and he glances over her.
 He nods and responds quietly.
 As the light turns green, he looks over at her again and smiles, the right side of his mouth pulling up.